scionproto/scion/doc/glossary.rst

       efficient path discovery.
       Only the core ASes (i.e. the ASes at the top(s) of this directed acyclic graph) need to participate in the less efficient inter-ISD path discovery.

+      See :ref:`overview-isds`.

+   Beacon
+   PCB
+   Path-Segment Construction Beacon

+      Path-Segment Construction Beacons are control-plane messages that are propagated through a SCION network during the :ref:`path exploration ("beaconing") <control-plane-beaconing>` process.
+      On their way, PCBs accumulate authenticated network topology information (on the granularity of :term:`ASes <AS>`).

    SCMP
    SCION Control Message Protocol